4l3xHive/libftprintf/README.md

 ### C and S formatters work with flags only thing is that the null checks are not okay-
 ### and the functions are to long and norminette ofc.

+## Bonus folder not compiled not ready do it if motivation and time someday